 There are many reasons why women may have infertility.
 If you have not regularly been exposed to a source of semen, you won’t know what your personal story is when it comes to fertility.

 Hormonal imbalances, advanced age, low egg reserve and tubal blockage may make conceiving difficult.
-Bringing an understanding of these potential issues with you as you move forward in your journey towards parenthood will help you navigate the emotions, the economics and the impact on your body.
+Having an understanding of these potential issues as you move forward in your journey towards parenthood will help you navigate the emotions, the economics and the impact on your body.

-There are a number of possible treatment options to achieve a pregnancy.
+There are a number of possible treatment options to achieve an LGBT pregnancy.

 Our reproductive specialists will determine the prime time in your cycle to achieve pregnancy.
 Your physician may recommend that you be prepped with fertility medications to increase the chance that pregnancy will result.
 During the procedure, a speculum will be placed into the vagina and a thin, flexible catheter filled with washed sperm will be placed into your uterus with a syringe.